Skip to main content

 Cluster Balance

-With the SSV token serving as the payment layer of the network, the cash flow between stakers and operators is facilitated by maintaining an SSV balance in a cluster.
-The cluster balance needs to be kept in check to ensure the continued operation of its validator(s) and below it is explained how to calculate the balance of a cluster at a specific blockchain block.
+The cluster balance needs to be kept in check to ensure the continued operation of its validator(s).
+This page explains how to calculate cluster balance at a specific blockchain block.

 It is important to be aware that the cluster balance must always be higher than the required collateral for the cluster, so only the portion of the cluster balance exceeding the Liquidation Collateral can be used to calculate the Operational Runway.